With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreMercy Medical Center Mercy Behavioral Health is a mental health facility in Des Moines, IA, located at 1111 6th Avenue, in the 50314 zip code.
-Mercy Medical Center Mercy Behavioral Health provides telemedicine/telehealth, hospital inpatient treatment and partial hospitalization/day treatment.
-Mercy Medical Center Mercy Behavioral Health provides dialectical behavior therapy, cognitive behavioral therapy and psychotropic medication to adults, seniors 65 or older and young adults.
+Mercy Medical Center Mercy Behavioral Health provides hospital inpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
+Mercy Medical Center Mercy Behavioral Health provides psychotropic medication, dialectical behavior therapy and trauma therapy to adults, seniors 65 or older and young adults.
 Some other services available at Mercy Medical Center Mercy Behavioral Health include family psychoeducation and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.